oucailab/SGFNet/README.md

 # 📟 Contact

-If you have any other questions, feel free to contact me at gaofeng@ouc.edu.cn .
+If you have any other questions, feel free to contact us: gaofeng@ouc.edu.cn or stanley_zhao0113@outlook.com